codurance/site/src/_posts/2019-04-08-an-intro-about-docker.md

 ```

 - `version` tag indicates the minimum version of `docker-compose` that can be used with the script
-- `services` part is where our containers will be declared, we give a name to our service and we specify what we want for that service.
-In this case we have a PostgreSQL 10 image, there is the name of the image and the version separated by a colon.
+- `services`: this is where our containers will be declared.
+We give a name to our service and we specify what we want for that service.
+In this case we have a PostgreSQL 10 image. `postgres:10` is the name of the image and the version separated by a colon.
-- `ports` we are binding the port `5432` in the container to the `5432` in our localhost like we did previously with the nginx container.
+- `ports`: we are binding the port `5432` in the container to the `5432` in our localhost like we did previously with the nginx container.
-- `environment` set environment variables like `POSTGRES_PASSWORD` AND `POSTGRES_DB` to define the password and to create a database named `realworld`, usually you can see possible variables in the documentation for the docker image in the docker hub.
+- `environment`: set environment variables like `POSTGRES_PASSWORD` and `POSTGRES_DB` to define the password and create a database named `realworld`.
+Usually you can see possible variables in the documentation for the Docker image in Docker Hub.

-Now if we run `docker-compose up -d`, the `-d` flag means detached, so the process keep running in background.
-We will able to see the postgres instance running.
+Now, if we run `docker-compose up -d` (the `-d` flag means detached so the process keeps running in the background), we will able to see the Postgres instance running.

 So if we build a jar of the application it will be possible to run the application without any problem.